adiastra/Laser-Projector-Controller/README.md

 The Arduino pins are as follows

 - ShutterSignal = The signal coming from the ILDA shutter signal. +5v = Shutter OPEN (this is an input pin for reading the shutter voltage)
-- ShutterPin = Pin used to control the relay state (Output pin for sending signal to the relay
+- ShutterPin = Pin used to control the switch state (Output pin for sending signal to the switch)
 - InterlockOut = set to +v5 to send a constant signal over the interlock loop (+5v output pin)
 - InterlockIn = Reads the signal from the interlock loop sent from the InterlockOut pin(input pin)